umdenes100/SimulatorArduinoLibrary/README.md

 baseObjective(blackBox);
 ```

-### DFRTankSimulation Object ###
+### TankSimulation Object ###

-The functions associated with the DFRTankSimulation object control the movement of the OSV.
+The functions associated with the TankSimulation object control the movement of the OSV.

 `void turnOffMotors()`